TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

 fetches the category data from the :php:`CategoryRepository` by calling :php:`findByUid`.

-The data of the category records then gets stored in the desired key in the :php:`$processedData` array.
+The data of the category records then get stored in the desired key in the :php:`$processedData` array.

-To make the data processor more configurable, we test for a TypoScript :ref:`if <t3tsref:if>` condition at the beginning, and make the name of the key we use to store the data configurable by the configuration :typoscript:`as`.
+To make the data processor more configurable, we test for a TypoScript :ref:`if <t3tsref:if>` condition at the beginning, and name the key we use to store the data configurable by the configuration :typoscript:`as`.